-Figure A144: Day-Ahead and Real-Time RSG Mitigation by Month
+Figure A150: Day-Ahead and Real-Time RSG Mitigation by Month

-Participants can exercise market power by raising their offers when their units must be committed to resolve a constraint or to satisfy a local reliability requirement.
-This can compel MISO to make substantially higher RSG payments.
-MISO's mitigation measures address this conduct and are triggered when: (1) the unit is committed for a constraint or a local reliability issue; (2) the unit's offer exceeds the conduct threshold of: the greater of \$25 or a 25 percent increase in production costs.
-Figure A144 shows the frequency and amount by which RSG payments were mitigated in 2022 and 2023 and average amounts for the last three years.
+Participants can exercise market power by raising their offers when their units are needed for a constraint or local reliability requirement in order to receive higher RSG payments.
+To address this, MISO's mitigation are triggered when: (1) the unit is committed for a constraint or local reliability issue; (2) its offer exceeds the greater of \$25 or a 25% increase in production costs.
+Figure A150 shows the frequency and amount of RSG mitigation in 2023 and 2024.

-Figure A144: Day-Ahead and Real-Time RSG Mitigation by Month
+Figure A150: Day-Ahead and Real-Time RSG Mitigation by Month